kbolino/rat128/README.md

 ## To Do

-- Improved overflow detection to reduce usage of widened arithmetic and arbitrary-precision values
+- Improved overflow detection to reduce usage of widened arithmetic
 - Other optimizations where feasible/practical (e.g. faster `Cmp`)
 - Parsing and outputting decimal strings
 - More test coverage